Orientation theory in arithmetic geometry: Orientation and characteristic classes

-These two relations gives the following well known trick to compute fundamental classes which we will use later. \end{rem} \begin{cor} Let $(X,Z)$ be an $\E$-pure closed pair of codimension $n$ corresponding to an immersion $i:Z \rightarrow X$.
+These two relations give the following classical trick, which will be used later, to compute fundamental classes. \end{rem} \begin{cor} Let $(X,Z)$ be an $\E$-pure closed pair of codimension $n$ corresponding to an immersion $i:Z \rightarrow X$.
 Assume there exists a vector bundle $E/X$ with a section $s$ transversal to the zero section $s_0$ and such that $s_0^{-1}(s)=i$.
 Then

 \end{cor}